Akirazian/weather-app/README.md

 # weather-app

-A simple weather app built with Vue.js that allows users to search for any city, and display current, hourly and weekly forecasts.
+A simple weather app built with Vue.js that allows users to search for any city, and display current, hourly and 7-day forecasts.
 Pulls data from OpenWeatherApp API

 ## Project setup
 ```